This story takes place in the world of Vael.

 Edmund turned to the fireplace and pulled the loose brick away, revealing a dark cubby behind.

 Esme looked at the pages, one by one, and Edmund watched her face.
-She went quiet in a way that was different from her usual quiet — her brow drawing together slightly, her lips parting as though she meant to say something and then thought better of it.
+She went quiet, her brow drawing together slightly, her lips parting as though she meant to say something and then thought better of it.

 “They’re burned,” she said at last.